DayoBass/Trustpilot-s-Hotel-Chocolat-Reviews/README.md

 # Trustpilot-s-Hotel-Chocolat-Reviews
-Scraping Reviews on Hotel Chocolat from Trustpilot
+Scraping reviews on Hotel Chocolat from Trustpilot